Declaration of Corporate Management (§§ 289f, 315d HGB)

 Composition and working methods of the Management Board and Supervisory Board

 As part of its conversion process from a German Stock Corporation (“AG”) to a European Company (Societas Europaea, “SE”), Evotec has decided to maintain its two-tier system with clear separation of management through the Management Board (“Vorstand”), and control through the Supervisory Board (“Aufsichtsrat”).
 The Management Board is responsible for managing Evotec and representing the Company in its dealings with third parties, while the Supervisory Board appoints and dismisses the members of the Evotec Management Board and oversees the management of the Company.
-German law prohibits the Supervisory Board from making management decisions.
-The two boards, however, work closely together to achieve long-term and sustainable growth for the Company and to create shareholder value.
-They agree on the Company’s strategy and on business transactions that are significant.
-The Annual General Meeting (“AGM”; “Hauptversammlung”) is the company body representing the interests of the shareholders.
+German law prohibits the Supervisory Board from making operational management decisions.
+The two boards, however, work closely together to secure long-term and sustainable growth for the Company and to create shareholder value.
+They agree on the Company’s strategy and on business transactions, which are significant.
+The Annual General Meeting (“AGM”; “Hauptversammlung”) is the Company’s body representing the interests of the shareholders.

 Management Board (“Vorstand”)

 With regards to diversity within the Management Board, it has to be taken into account that Evotec works in a globalised industry and has a broad and international customer base.
 Therefore, the Supervisory Board selects Management Board members regardless of gender, nationality or age; instead, the focus lies on their qualifications and work experience only.
-However, for the first time in 2015, the Supervisory Board of Evotec AG set a target quota of 0% female members on the Management Board in accordance with § 111 section 5 AktG.
-This target quota was confirmed in 2017 for a further five-year period.
-In accordance with § 76 section 4 AktG, the Management Board of Evotec AG set a target quota of 30% female members in the first and second management levels below the Management Board, which were both achieved by 30 June 2017.
-This target quota was confirmed for a further five-year period as well.
+The Supervisory Board has not yet set an age limit for members of the Management Board.
+However, the age of all current members of the Executive Board of Evotec SE is well below 60 years.
+However, for the first time in 2015, the Supervisory Board, in accordance with Section 111, section 5 of the German Stock Corporation Act (AktG), has set a gender quota of 0 percent for the Management Board.
+This target quota was confirmed in 2017 for a further five-year period due to the current term of the contracts of the currently active Management Board members.
+Currently, two out of four members of the Management Board are non-German.

 The activities of the Management Board are regulated by its internal Rules of Procedure, which set out the matters reserved for the full Management Board, the responsibilities of the areas of responsibility and the majorities necessary for passing resolutions.